AGRINFO AGRINFO logo

 Data gaps identified in earlier evaluations were resolved for apples, pears, and peaches, allowing the existing MRLs to be maintained.
 For apricots, the current MRL can be maintained by extrapolation from cherries.
 For rice, new data have been submitted and the current MRL is maintained until the data can be assessed.

-In addition, new MRLs are proposed for certain animal products based on recent applications and EFSA’s updated risk assessment confirming that residue levels expected for the intended uses on grassland is unlikely to present a risk to consumer health (EFSA 2023).
+In addition, new MRLs are set for certain animal products.
+This follows an application by the producer of triclopyr and EFSA’s updated risk assessment confirming that residue levels for the intended uses on grassland are unlikely to present a risk to consumer health (EFSA 2023).

 Timeline